-This section responds to the overall vision of environmental sustainability, with greater protection for the Crimple Beck and its valley, offering enhanced recreational opportunities and improved access for all, to enjoy its rich wildlife and landscape.
-It also addresses the enhancement of green open space facilities.

-- To protect, enhance and extend a green space network of landscape, wildlife and recreational value throughout the parish; - To ensure that all new development is in keeping with existing historical, architectural and landscape quality; - To ensure that new development sites are laid out and designed in the best possible way, relative to their characteristics, surroundings and neighbouring uses.
+- 5.1.1 This section responds to the overall vision of environmental sustainability, with greater protection for the Crimple Beck and its valley, offering enhanced recreational opportunities and improved access for all, to enjoy its rich wildlife and landscape.
+It also addresses the enhancement of green open space facilities. - 5.1.2 It specifically addresses the following plan aims:- - To protect, enhance and extend a green space network of landscape, wildlife and recreational value throughout the parish; - To ensure that all new development is in keeping with existing historical, architectural and landscape quality; - To ensure that new development sites are laid out and designed in the best possible way, relative to their characteristics, surroundings and neighbouring uses.